Hi! I’m Crystal.

 Exactly who are you and what makes you qualified?

 I have a Bachelor degree in psychology (2012) and earned my Master of Science degree in Counseling Psychology in 2014 from Texas A&M University-Central Texas.
 I had many supervised internships, where my skills in working with children and families were really ironed out, tested and challenged.
 One of the internships was at the Family Life Chaplain Center at Fort Hood, where I worked with military children, teens, couples, and families and worked with military-related issues such as deployment and military moving.
-Another internship was through the Boys and Girls Club where I worked with middle schooled tweens (did I learn a lot or what!).
-I spent over two years working under a waiver program through Central Counties Services, where I provided school-based interventions to children struggling with their behavioral and emotional needs at several elementary schools; I worked side by side with the school counselors and had the opportunity to really see what went on behind the scenes at the schools (504 meetings, behavior intervention plans, behavior challenges, etc).
+Another internship was through the Boys and Girls Club where I worked with middle schooled tweens.
+I spent over two years working under a waiver program through Central Counties Services, where I provided school-based interventions to children struggling with their behavioral and emotional needs at several elementary schools.
 This experience really helped mold my skills to better assist parents to navigate the school system and help meet their children’s needs.

 I’m a licensed professional counselor and a registered play therapist.
-As a registered play therapist, I have completed advanced education and supervised experience in play therapy.
 I specialize in working with children and teens and the various issues they may present with.
-As a licensed professional counselor, I completed two years of a post-graduate internship at a private practice where I had many clients and worked with children, teen, and parents.

-I regularly attend state and national conferences in my field, attend monthly training, receive case consultation and supervision as needed and constantly seek training opportunities to better myself as a clinician, in order to better serve you and your family.
-I’m an active member of the following organizations:
+I regularly attend state and national conferences in my field, attend monthly training, receive case consultation and supervision as needed and constantly seek training opportunities to better myself as a clinician.
+I’m also an active member of the following organizations:

 - Texas Association For Play Therapy